-The United States Navy sealed the records of the Aroff court-martial and Tony Martin passed away in 2012 without ever knowing what was concluded or why he was dismissed as "undesirable and unfit" for the Naval service.

-Many friends of Tony Martin feel that it would have been considerate and fair if the Navy had advised Tony Martin in his later years why he had been dismissed and that it would be wholly appropriate for the Navy to now consider posthumously exonerating him.
+The United States Navy sealed the records of the Aroff court-martial, and Tony Martin passed away in 2012 without ever knowing what was concluded or why he was dismissed as "undesirable and unfit" for the Naval service.
+Friends of Tony Martin believe that it would have been considerate and fair if the Navy had advised him in his later years why he was dismissed, and that it would be wholly appropriate for the Navy to consider exonerating him posthumously now.